Noweisri/Encryption-Algorithms-GUI/README.md

 ## Getting Started

-## Interface OverView
+## Interface Overview

 Our Graphic User Interface (GUI) has been meticulously crafted to provide users with an effortless and comprehensive experience in managing cryptographic operations.
 The platform is structured around a straightforward process, offering dedicated spaces for encryption and decryption, algorithm selection, key management, and result handling.

 1. Encryption and Decryption Zones:

-The interface features distinct sections for encryption and decryption, ensuring clarity in user intentions.
+The interface features distinct sections for encryption and decryption, ensuring clarity of user intentions.
 Users can seamlessly switch between encryption and decryption modes, streamlining the process based on their specific requirements.

 2. Algorithm Selection: